albertkuo/albertkuo.github.io/_pages/about.md

 <br>

-I am currently a 1st year PhD student in the biostatistics department at the Johns Hopkins Bloomberg School of Public Health.
-I did my undergrad at the University of Chicago, where I majored in math and statistics.
+I graduated from the University of Chicago with a bachelor's in math and statistics.
+Currently, I am a PhD student in the biostatistics department at the Johns Hopkins Bloomberg School of Public Health.

 When I'm not busy with school, I'm usually sleeping, reading, or watching tennis.